desiquant/news_scraper/README.md

 ### TODO

+- Write tests for parse results of spiders
 - Do not cache recent sitemaps
 - Run the scraper as prefect flow
 - Scraping mode - Update/dump